lsmucassi/js_full_course/README.md

 Javascript can also be written on a HTML file by using the '\<script\>' tag, write your code of choice inside the tag.
 However the results of the output from running js this way can be debugged by using the console utility mentioned above.

 ###### 2.3 Javascript on a text editor
-Alternatively you can write javascript on a file with the extension '.js',
+Alternatively you can write javascript on a file with the extension '.js', this is the recommended way to write javascript code.
+The code from a javascript file can be linked to a HTML file using the '\<script\>' tag as before but this time you reference the file using a path.

+The script tag can be used in the head part of the html or in the body, depending on when you want your code to load.
+Include it in the head if you want it to be rendered on load and include it in the body if you want it to load after everything.

+###### 2.3 Javascript commenting style
+use /* */ for multiple lines and // for single lines e.g /* many
+    many
+    many
+    lines */

+    // One line